Silence during the call.

 Best practice: call back via the official number listed on the company website/app, check in‑app notices, and never share one‑time codes by phone.
 If you notice recurring issues, use your device and carrier tools (e.g., Verizon, AT&T, T‑Mobile) to block or filter, and add a short factual note here so others benefit from your experience.

-Another scam attempt, they pretended to be tech support and wanted remote access.
+Another scam call, they pretended to be from a government agency.

 Trending Phone Numbers